 For example, applying a uniform layer of mulch in high-traffic areas will help prevent soil disturbance and encourage vegetation regrowth after construction.

-An erosion control blanket is also a temporary measure to stabilize soil and promote the regrowth of the vegetation afterward.
-Erosion control blankets consist of a woven blanket of organic materials that help feed soil nutrients and protect them against disruption.
+An erosion control blanket is also a temporary measure to stabilize soil and promote vegetation regrowth.
+It consists of a woven blanket of organic materials that helps feed soil nutrients and protect them against disruption.

 As a final note, plan for soil stabilization once construction projects have ended or if construction zones will be inactive for as many as 14 days.